HimanshuBarak/DSA/Dynamic Programming/Longest Consecutive Subsequence.md

         if(s1[n-1]==s2[m-1]) //as both are same add to the subsequence size by +1 return dp[n][m] = 1+ helper(s1,s2,n-1,m-1);
-        else  //checks which returns max by removing a letter fro mboth one by one
-            return dp[n][m] = max(helper(s1,s2,n,m-1),helper(s1,s2,n-1,m));
+        else  //checks which returns max by first not considering the current letter of s1 and than of s2 whichever way  gives max value is chosen return dp[n][m] = max(helper(s1,s2,n,m-1),helper(s1,s2,n-1,m));
     }